Quantum walks under superposition of causal order

-In the next section, we describe the dynamics where two two-period DTQWs are put in a superposition of temporal orders.
-We use a quantum switch to control the superposition of forward and reverse causal orders.
-The former case occurs when the state of the switch is set to $\frac{1}{\sqrt{2}}\left[\ket{0} + \ket{1}\right]$, and the latter corresponds to the states $\ket{0}$ and $\ket{1}$ of the switch, respectively.
+which acts on the joint Hilbert space of the `target state' $\rho$ and the switch state $\rho_s$.
+When the switch state is $\rho_s =\ket{+}\bra{+}$, the implementation of dynamics described by Eq.~(\ref{eq:indef-unitary}) results in $U_1$ and $U_2$ being applied to $\rho$ in Superposition of causal order, whereas when $\rho_s$ is in the state $\ket{0}\bra{0}$ or $\ket{1}\bra{1}$, the order of the operators $U_1 U_2$ or $U_2 U_1$ is implemented, respectively.
+It can be shown that this manifests as a task of identifying if two unitaries commute or not, and such a situation has lead to understanding the relationship between Superposition of causal order and quantum computational speed up.

-In the case of quantum walks, the dynamics of the coin state can be interpreted as if the coin state is passing through a quantum channel $\Phi$, and which can also be given a Kraus representation \cite{naikoo2020non}.
-However, in this work, we make use of a simple method to calculate the non-Markovianity without requiring the Kraus representations.
-In the situation we consider here, the coin state passes through the channels in definite causal order $\Phi_2\Phi_1$ or $\Phi_1\Phi_2$, and indefinite causal order in which case the effective coin channel is given by Eq. (\ref{eq:ICO_channel}).
+Superposition of causal order has been shown to be a resource for quantum computation and communication \cite{chiribella2021indefinite,abbott2020communication}, while in some cases it need not be so \cite{jia2019causal}.
+On the other hand, quantum non-Markovianity and causality are other topics that have attracted attention because of their intimate relationship in physical phenomena \cite{milz2018entanglement,utagi2021quantum,giarmatzi2021witnessing}.
+In the case of discrete-time quantum walks, the dynamics of the coin state can be interpreted as if it is passing through a quantum channel $\Phi$ induced by the quantum walk, and which can also be given a Kraus representation \cite{naikoo2020non}. \bla In the present work, we consider the effect of superposition of causal order in discrete-time quantum walks.
+We prove that a discrete-time quantum walk can exhibit nontrivial dynamics if it is either periodic or contains temporal disorder in coin operations.
+Here, nontrivial behaviour implies that the resulting dynamics cannot be written as another quantum walk of the same form as the original quantum walk under consideration.
+In a discrete-time quantum walk with two coin operations, the coin state can be interpreted as passing through channels $\Phi_1$ or $\Phi_2$, corresponding to its causal ordering, and Superposition of causal order in which case the effective channel is given by Eq.~(\ref{eq:indef-unitary}).